Ethiopia's PM Abiy Ahmed pledges an end to Tigray war | Africanews

 He made the remarks on Thursday when he inaugurated a talent development centre in Oromia regional state.

 "The situation in northern Ethiopia will come to an end, peace will prevail.
 We will not continue fighting forever.
-I believe that in a short period of time, we will stand with our Tigrayan brothers for peace and development," Mr Abiy said as quoted by the bbc.
+I believe that in a short period of time, we will stand with our Tigrayan brothers for peace and development," Mr Abiy said.

 He urged Ethiopians to work together for the country's prosperity and not to be divided along ethnic and religious lines.